snikch/jquery.dirtyforms/helpers/alwaysdirty.pkg/README.md

 ```

 > If not using a CDN, you need to apply the dependencies in the same order as in the example above.

+## Support

+For help or to report a bug please [open an issue](https://github.com/snikch/jquery.dirtyforms/issues/new) at the [Dirty Forms development site](https://github.com/snikch/jquery.dirtyforms/).